 CBD has exploded in popularity in recent years.
 According to a recent study, one in four adults in the United States will use CBD products in 2022.
-(1) Celebrities like Jennifer Aniston and Mandy Moore have touted its health benefits(2).
+Celebrities like Jennifer Aniston and Mandy Moore are vocal fans.
 And now these products can be found on store shelves across the country.

-Thankfully, experts have taken a close look at cannabidiol’s addiction potential.
+Thankfully, experts have taken a close look at cannabidiol’s addiction potential, along with that of other hemp extracts, including CBDa.
 So, if you have concerns about dependency, addiction, and other issues, read on to find the information you need.

 What Is Addiction?